BancFirst (NASDAQ:BANF) Posts Earnings Results, Beats Expectations By $0.31 EPS

-BancFirst (NASDAQ:BANF) issued its quarterly earnings data on Thursday.
-The bank reported $1.06 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.75 by $0.31, MarketWatch Earnings reports.
+BancFirst (NASDAQ:BANF) released its earnings results on Wednesday.
+The bank reported $1.06 EPS for the quarter, topping analysts’ consensus estimates of $0.75 by $0.31, MarketWatch Earnings reports.
 BancFirst had a net margin of 21.31% and a return on equity of 9.72%.

-The firm also recently declared a quarterly dividend, which was paid on Friday, January 15th.
-Stockholders of record on Thursday, December 31st were given a dividend of $0.34 per share.
-This represents a $1.36 annualized dividend and a dividend yield of 2.16%.
+The company also recently announced a quarterly dividend, which was paid on Friday, January 15th.
+Investors of record on Thursday, December 31st were given a dividend of $0.34 per share.
+This represents a $1.36 dividend on an annualized basis and a dividend yield of 2.11%.
 The ex-dividend date of this dividend was Wednesday, December 30th.
-BancFirst’s payout ratio is currently 33.01%.
+BancFirst’s dividend payout ratio (DPR) is currently 33.01%.

-BANF has been the subject of a number of research reports.
+A number of brokerages have recently issued reports on BANF.
 TheStreet upgraded shares of BancFirst from a “c+” rating to a “b” rating in a research note on Monday, November 23rd.
-Zacks Investment Research lowered BancFirst from a “hold” rating to a “sell” rating in a report on Monday, December 21st.
+Zacks Investment Research cut shares of BancFirst from a “hold” rating to a “sell” rating in a research note on Monday, December 21st.

 BancFirst Company Profile